 "Maol a Chliobain," collected from Ann MacGilvray, Islay.
 In Popular Tales of the West Highlands by J. F. Campbell, Volume I .
 "Orally collected with a translation by" Campbell.
 Reprinted in The Internet Sacred Text Archive.
 Click here for a summary of this translated Scottish tale.
 MacGilvray's "Maol a Chliobain," as published in J. F. Campell's Popular Tales of the West Highlands: Orally Collected.
 (1890-1893), is also reprinted in Sur La Lune Fairy Tales as a tale similar to "Hop'o My Thumb."

 "Hairy Rouchy" is another Irish tale cited in Joseph Jacobs' notes, from Patrick Kennedy's The Fireside Stories of Ireland (Dublin, 1870).
 Jacobs noted that the plot is very similar to "Maol a Chliobain."
 But the heroine is covered with hair.
 Her sisters tie her to a tree when they try to keep her from following them in the beginning, as they set off to seek their fortune.
+(Stephenson's Appalachian adaptation uses a variation on this motif, although he was not conscious of remembering tales like this one.)
 She tricks the giant into drinking the river dry at the end and returns in triumph to the King of Spain to marry the prince, who looks kindly on her in spite of her horrible appearance.
 On her wedding day she asks to pick up a poor woman and Hairy Rouchy transforms into a beautiful young woman.
 "When they were talking by themselves, she told him that an enchantment was laid on her when she was a child, and she was always to remain the fright she was, till some one would marry her for the sake of her disposition.
 The travelling woman was her guardian fairy in disguise."
 See summary of "The Bear-Maiden" at this link for intriguing similarities with an Ojibwa tale from Wisconsin.

 "The Bear-Maiden: An Ojibwa Folk-Tale from lac Courte Oreille Reservation, Wisconsin."
 Recorded by Albert Ernest Jenks.
 The Journal of American Folklore, vol. 15, no. 56 (Jan. - Mar.
 1902): pp. 33-35.
 In 1899 "the Bear-Maiden was told by old Pa-skin', an Ojibwa woman considerably more than one hundred years old" (p.
 35).
 Click here for a summary of this Ojibwa tale with a plot similar to "Molly Whuppie."
 Reprinted with some editing in Jean Cothran, ed.
 With a Wig, With a Wag, and Other American Folk Tales.
 Illus.
 Clifford N. Grady.
 New York: David McKay, 1954, pp. 84-89.